mantidproject/mantid/docs/source/release/v3.14.0/ui.rst

 Changes
 #######
-- Project Recovery will no longer save groups, this fixes an issue where it would cause crashes if you deleted a workspace from a group.
 - Project Recovery will no longer run certain Save Algorithms again, so you won't get duplication of files when recovering.

 Bugfixes
 ########
 - Workspaces with a '#' in their name will no longer cause issues in the loading of a recovered project
+- Project Recovery will actually recover fully cases where multiple workspaces were passed as a list to an algorithm

 MantidPlot
 ----------